 Megumi Kanda, who is principal trombonist of the Milwaukee Symphony, has been a good friend for many years, and she is playing a recital at the ITF that will end with our performing an arrangement of Twila Paris’ Lamb of God.
 We performed this duet a few years ago at a masterclass I gave in Indiana as part of the Masterworks Festival.
-Here is a video of that performance, and a photo of Megumi and me taken last year when the two of us performed at a seminar at Duke Divinity School in North Carolina.
+Here is a photo of Megumi and me taken last year when the two of us performed at a seminar at Duke Divinity School in North Carolina.
 We will be playing together again at Duke Divinity School this fall; more on that to come later.

 Friday, 4:00 PM, Loewe Recital Hall, University of Redlands – class with Megumi Kanda.
 The One Hundred: Effective Strategies for Successful Audition Preparation.

 Megumi and I are both authors of books titled The One Hundred.
 These books – hers for tenor trombone and mine for bass trombone – are published by Encore Music Publishers and include orchestral excerpts and commentary for 100 symphonic works.
 Our class will focus on strategies that players can employ to help them have better success at auditions.
 It will be a fast moving session, and as part of the class, we will be working with the winners of the International Trombone Association’s Louis Van Haney Tenor Trombone Orchestral Excerpt Competition and the Edward Kleinhammer Bass Trombone Orchestral Excerpt Competition.

 Saturday, 2:30 PM, University of Redlands Memorial Chapel – Gerry Pagano recital